 Taking Online Surveys

-There are a lot websites such as TakeSurveysForCash.com which will allow you to… well, take surveys for cash.
-I’ve never tried this personally because I can’t think of anything more boring, and I can think of at least sixteen other ways to make money online.
+There are a lot of survey sites such as TakeSurveysForCash.com which will allow you to… well, take surveys for cash.
+I’ve never tried a paid survey platform personally because I can’t think of anything more boring, and I can think of at least sixteen other ways to make money online.
 But if you’re looking for something super simple that you can probably do while multitasking, online surveys might be a good option for you.

 Writing on Paid Blogging Platforms